A hand holds a beaker

 • CGRP antagonists

-How do CGRP MoAbs work?
+How do CGRP mAbs work?

-CGRP MoAbs disrupt the CGRP process.
+CGRP mAbs disrupt the CGRP process.
 The lock-and-key analogy helps us understand how they do this.
 The CGRP protein is the key.
 The CGRP receptor is the lock.
 When the key opens the lock, the pain process begins or worsens.
 Drugs that block the lock or change the shape of the key interfere with the function of CGRP.
 So these drugs are useful treatments for migraine.1,2

-One CGRP MoAb blocks the "lock:"3
+One CGRP mAb blocks the "lock:"3

-Three other CGRP MoAbs attach to the "key":4-6
+Three other CGRP mAbs attach to the "key:"4-6

-Do CGRP MoAbs work for episodic migraine?
+Do CGRP mAbs work for episodic migraine?

 • 4.7 fewer migraine days per month with Emgality